Caring For A Diabetic Pet

 We’re well aware that a lot of our canine buddies dread baths.
 However, bunnies are also not fond of water.
 In fact, getting wet can scare Floppy to death!
 When these guys become submerged in water, they often get so scared that they pass out from shock.

-You should never bathe your rabbit.
+When discussing facts about rabbits, it’s essential to know that you should never fully bathe your rabbit.
 If your furry friend gets something spilled on her, you can gently soak that section of her body in lukewarm water, swish it around, and dry her.
 If she gets something on her head, simply use a facecloth.

 Another reason to never get your bunny wet?
 Because they are not adapted to swimming, their fur and skin might remain damp for some time.
 This puts them at risk for flystrike, which is both painful and hazardous.
 (It’s also extremely gross.)
 Ask your vet for more information.